-5.1 Operation
+5.1 Normal Operation

 In normal operation, the active system will continually update the support forces as the telescope tracks.
 Forces will be obtained from look-up tables in the Primary Mirror Computer with interpolation between tables for elevation angle.
 The elevation angle will be obtained from the Telescope Control System (TCS).
 Concurrently, the mirror position servos will maintain the mirror position relative to the reference points on the cell.
-The corrections will be applied in small increments so as not to produce pointing errors greater than 0.05 arcseconds over 30 seconds.
+The force and position corrections will be applied in small increments so as not to produce pointing errors greater than what is specified in section 5.2.

-Except for supplying the elevation angle and accepting engineering data, this mode of operation will be transparent to the TCS.
+Other than supplying the elevation angle, this mode of operation will be transparent to the TCS.